alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

-# ERC1155 with EIP2981 royalties and OpenSea-specific additions
+# ERC 1155 with EIP 2981 royalties and OpenSea-specific additions

 ### Overview